 Referring your solution

-Once he’s a customer, don't forget him or take him for granted.
+Once he’s become a customer, don't forget him or take him for granted.
 Quite the reverse: make him feel ultra-special and super-valued.

 (Read more about how we think and how we 'do' marketing for high tech companies.
 It's nothing like marketing hoovers and toothbrushes.)